 In the right amounts leptin controls how efficiently your body operates – how good your metabolism is.

 But, there can be too much of a good thing.
 Too much and you risk “leptin resistance” and a losing battle to lose weight and keep it off.

-It turns out that when you have leptin under control you can eat the foods you crave and still have a slim and sexy waist.
+It turns out that when you have this hormone under control you can eat the foods you crave and still have a slim and sexy waist.

 You also need to know which so-called “healthy” foods to avoid.
 Because, some foods that everyone thinks are healthy can make if hard, if not impossible, for you to burn fat and lose weight.